iker-gutierrez/es-ast-MT/README.md

-# es-ast-MT
-Fine-tuning NLLB for Spanish-to-Asturian Machine Translation with different data sizes and validation methods.
+# Fine-tuning NLLB for Spanish-to-Asturian Machine Translation with different data sizes and validation methods.